Correlation Between Columbia and Columbia Large

 Very weak diversification

-The 3 months correlation between Columbia and Columbia is 0.45.
+The 3 months correlation between Columbia and Columbia is 0.49.
 Overlapping area represents the amount of risk that can be diversified away by holding Columbia Treasury Index and Columbia Large Cap in the same portfolio, assuming nothing else is changed.
-The correlation between historical prices or returns on Columbia Large Cap and Columbia Treasury is a relative statistical measure of the degree to which these equity instruments tend to move together.
+The correlation between historical prices or returns on Columbia Large Cap and Columbia is a relative statistical measure of the degree to which these equity instruments tend to move together.
 The correlation coefficient measures the extent to which returns on Columbia Treasury Index are associated (or correlated) with Columbia Large.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of Columbia Large Cap has no effect on the direction of Columbia Treasury i.e., Columbia Treasury and Columbia Large go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of Columbia Large Cap has no effect on the direction of Columbia i.e., Columbia and Columbia Large go up and down completely randomly.

-Pair Corralation between Columbia Treasury and Columbia Large
+Pair Corralation between Columbia and Columbia Large

 Time Period3 Months [change]